The most important rule for getting results in the gym

-The first thing you have to take into account when you start a diet and training is consistency.
+The first thing you should be aware of when starting a diet and training is consistency.

-In the long run, how often do you think you can go to the gym consistently?
+In the long run, how often do you think you can consistently go to the gym?

-It’s easy in the first week to say every day.
+It's easy the first week to say every day.

-But in three months, can you say the same thing?
+But what about three months from now, can you say the same?

 Will it not interfere with your professional life?

-Or get in the way of any other area of your life that you consider important.
+Or disrupt any other area of your life that you consider important.

-If the answer is three practices a week, build your plan around three practices a week.
+If the answer is three workouts a week, build your plan around three workouts a week.
 Not five.

-What food do you like and what food do you hate?
+What foods do you like and what foods do you hate?

-Do you think you can just eat chicken and broccoli every day for months?
+Do you think you can only eat chicken and broccoli every day for months?

-Or would it be more sustainable to diversify your diet a little and adapt gradually?
+Or would it be more sustainable to diversify your diet a little and gradually adapt?

-Or make just four meals instead of seven if that’s what fits your everyday life best.
+Or just eat four meals instead of seven if that's what fits best in your daily life.

-That doesn’t mean there shouldn’t be some sacrifices.
+This doesn't mean that there shouldn't be some sacrifices.

-It doesn’t mean just going to the gym once a week and eating only delicious food.
+It doesn't mean that you just go to the gym once a week and eat only delicious foods.

-But if there are sacrifices, they will be smaller and necessary, and above all, implemented gradually and thinking long term.
+But if there are sacrifices, they will be smaller and necessary, and above all, implemented gradually and thinking in the long term.

 You can't get good results in the gym without effort.

-In the same way you can’t do without consistency.
+In the same way that you cannot do it without consistency.

 What you should do is find the balance between the two for your specific situation.

-Plan realistically so that you can maintain your plan for the long term.
+Plan realistically so that you can stick to your plan for the long term.
 Create habits.

-It is in the long term that the results appear.
+It's in the long run that the results show up.
 Not in a week or a month.

 There are a few more things that will help you get good results and the article The 7 habits for success in the gym tell you what they are.